Arina-bear/Static-web-site-by-Docker/README.md

 # Static-web-site-by-Docker
 ------------------------------
-The focus of this project is specifically on gaining experience in backend development.The frontend remains primitive
+The focus of this project is specifically on gaining experience in backend development.The frontend remains primitive.
+To secure database queries, it is also worth developing an API.
 ---------------------------
 ✨ Features

-✅ User Authentication – Sign up, login, and profile management ✅ Posts – Create, edit, and delete blog posts
+-User Authentication – Sign up, login, and profile management
+- Posts – Create, edit, and delete blog posts
-✅ Comments – Discuss posts with threaded replies
+- Comments – Discuss posts with threaded replies
-✅ Image Uploads – Add images to posts (via Pillow)
+- Image Uploads – Add images to posts (via Pillow)
-✅ Responsive Design – Works on mobile & desktop
+- Responsive Design – Works on mobile & desktop

 Built with: